CompassLabs/docs/blog/2023-05-16-first-blog-post.md

 tags: [dojo, launch]
 ---

-We're exited to launch the first version of Dojo.
+We're exited to launch the first version of dojo.

 We're still actiuvely developing the package, so don't expect it to be fully stable just yet.